-Join us for a stroll through the gardens
+Join us for a lecture on Edinburgh’s links to the slave trade

 2nd July 2018